-The Board's performance throughout the reporting year continued to be guided by our Corporate Plan's strategic pillars.
-Annual work plans developed under these pillars continued to strategically guide the Board through the evolution of the Joint Management Plan, guide planning for implementation of joint management, support delivering a number of key joint management projects and build on board operating processes.
+The Board's performance throughout the reporting year continued to be guided by our Corporate Plan's strategic pillars and their alignment with the key themes of the JMP (See Table 1.).

-The Board's Corporate Plan strategic pillars are:
+The Board's annual business plan was developed to align with these themes and continued to strategically guide us through the finalisation and approval of the JMP and focus on: planning for implementation of joint management; support for delivering a number of key joint management partnership projects; establishing a JM governance and decision making framework; and continually improve board operating processes and oversight of JM implementation.

-promoting the strategic direction and planning requirements for joint management;
+Table 1- Alignment of JMP Themes with Corporate Plan Pillars

-- building the communication framework and relationships with our key partners, stakeholders and the public: - building capacity within the Gunaikurnai people, JM Partners and the Board and implementing joint management through priority projects; and - fostering and supporting economic development opportunities for Gunaikurnai people (including those to be identified through the joint management planning process).
+Corporate Plan Pillars JMP Themes Planning- promoting the strategic direction and Country, Culture planning requirements for joint management Engagement- building the communication People, Working Together framework and relationships with our key partners, stakeholders and the public Capacity Building- building capacity within the Working Together Gunaikurnai people, JM Partners and the Board and implementing joint management Support economic development opportunities People, Working Together

-During the reporting period, a number of initiatives and projects consistent with the Board's values and strategic direction were further progressed, designed, planned and/or implemented.
-These are a combination of the Board's key strategic task of preparing the draft JMP (including supplementary activities associated with this objective) and guiding joint management implementation.
-They include the development of joint management projects that complement the joint management planning process by contributing to capacity building, strengthening relationships and partnerships through implementation, while providing planning information and case studies that have been included in the draft JMP.
+During the reporting period, a number of initiatives and projects consistent with the Board's values and strategic direction were planned, negotiated and further progressed or completed.
+These represent a combination of the Board's key strategic task of finalising the JMP and guiding and supporting JM implementation.
+The progression of these initiatives was made possible by strengthening our communication and engagement with our JM partners in order to achieve outcomes that were supported by all.